DKurepin/is-itmo-thirdsem/Physics/Labs/README.md

-here you can find all laboratory works we did in 3rd semester
+Here you can find all laboratory works we did in 3rd semester